mcrossen/deepsort/README.md

 ### Deep Merging

 The deepsort gem also includes deep merging capabilities.
-This concatinates arrays and merges hashes in large nested structures.
+This concatenates arrays and merges hashes in large nested structures.
 To add deep merging functionality to arrays and hashes, include it in your project like so:
 ```ruby
 require "deepmerge"
 ```